FENETMULER/taskly/README.md

 # taskly

-A simple, task app originally built for the _zeepalm_ flutter challenge.
+A task application originally built for the **zeepalm** flutter challenge.